opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 party_id
     **optional**
-    Reference to an OCD ``Party`` with which the candidate is affiliated.
+    Reference to an OCD ``Organzation`` with which the candidate is affiliated.

 top_ticket_candidacy_id
     **optional**